salmant/Autonomous-Self-Adaptation-Platform/README.md

 https://academic.oup.com/comjnl/advance-article/doi/10.1093/comjnl/bxy043/4993728

 ## Contact
 We would like to hear from people using our Monitoring System.
-If you have any question or you would like to discuss any part of the system, please send an email to Salman.Taherizadeh@fgg.uni-lj.si
+If you have any question or you would like to discuss any part of the system, please send an email to Salman.Taherizadeh@ijs.si

 ## Licence
 The SWITCH Monitoring System is published under the ![Apache 2 license](https://github.com/salmant/ASAP/blob/master/LICENSE).